tgstation/tgstation-server/README.md

 Here are tools for interacting with the TGS 4 web API

 - [tgstation-server-control-panel]: Official client and included with the server (WIP).
 A react web app for using tgstation-server.
 - [Tgstation.Server.ControlPanel](https://github.com/tgstation/Tgstation.Server.ControlPanel): Official client.
-A cross platform GUI for using tgstation-server
+A cross platform GUI for using tgstation-server.
+Feature complete.
-- [Tgstation.Server.Client](https://www.nuget.org/packages/Tgstation.Server.Client): A nuget .NET Standard 2.0 TAP based library for communicating with tgstation-server
+- [Tgstation.Server.Client](https://www.nuget.org/packages/Tgstation.Server.Client): A nuget .NET Standard 2.0 TAP based library for communicating with tgstation-server.
+Feature complete.
-- [Tgstation.Server.Api](https://www.nuget.org/packages/Tgstation.Server.Api): A nuget .NET Standard 2.0 library containing API definitions for tgstation-server
+- [Tgstation.Server.Api](https://www.nuget.org/packages/Tgstation.Server.Api): A nuget .NET Standard 2.0 library containing API definitions for tgstation-server.
+Feature complete.
-- [Postman](https://www.getpostman.com/): This repository contains [TGS.postman_collection.json](tools/TGS.postman_collection.json) which is used during development for testing.
-Contains example requests for all endpoints but takes some knowledge to use (Note that the pre-request script is configured to login the default admin user for every request)

 Contact project maintainers to get your client added to this list